BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 #### Bridged communication

 There is more friction if the user needs to be involved in this communication.
 However, this extra friction provides more user control and better security.
 In the visualization below, the service and user wallet cannot directly communicate with each other.
 Instead, the web application presents instructions as QR codes that the user needs to scan with their (mobile) wallet.
-The wallet then send instructions to the application server, which updates the web application.
+The wallet then sends instructions to the application server, which updates the web application.

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/bridged-connection.png"